ShipStream/woocommerce-shipstream-sync/README.md

 1. **Activate the Plugin:**
    - Log in to your WordPress admin panel.
-   - Navigate to `Plugins` and activate the ShipStream Sync Extension.
+   - Navigate to `Plugins` and activate the ShipStream Sync Extension by clicking "Activate".

-2. **Create a REST API Key:**
-   - Go to `WooCommerce > Settings > Advanced > REST API`.
-   - Add a new key with the required permissions (Read/Write) and note down the Consumer Key and Consumer Secret.

-3. **Configure ShipStream Subscription:**
-   - Set up the plugin subscription in ShipStream by providing the necessary API information and configuration settings.

-## Configuration

-Adjust the settings in `WooCommerce > Settings > ShipStream Sync` according to your requirements.
-Ensure that the API URL, Consumer Key, and Consumer Secret are correctly configured.
+2. **Configure the plugin:**
+   - Both Real-Time Order Sync and Auto-Fulfill Orders are enabled by default.
+Change if needed by navigating to WooCommerce > Settings > ShipStream Sync.

 ## ShipStream Setup

 The ShipStream plugin requires the following information:

-- **REST API URL:** The base URL of your WooCommerce site plus `/wp-json/`.
+- **WooCommerce Store URL:** The base URL of your WooCommerce site.

-- **REST API Consumer Key and Secret:** The keys generated in the previous step.
-- **Order Status for Automatic Import:** Specify the status to use for automatic order import (e.g., "Processing" or "Ready to Ship").
+Click **Save** and then click **Connect WooCommerce Store** to begin the authentication.
+Your password will not be shared with ShipStream in this process.

 ## Customization